vermicida/node-sparrest/README.md

 ## More

-**node-sparrest** is based on Alberto Casero's SparREST; this is only an attempt to port from Python to the Node.js world.
+**node-sparrest** is based on Alberto Casero's SparREST; this is only an attempt to port it from Python to the Node.js world.
 I highly recommend you to visit the [SparREST repository](https://github.com/kasappeal/sparrest) for more info.

 ## Status